Degree Offered

 Nature of the Program

 The curriculum of the program emphasizes breadth of knowledge and the development of analytical skills.
 Familiarity with fundamental theories and practices within the social and natural sciences, enhanced communication skills, and an understanding of the limits and uses of forensic techniques form a base from which the student develops either a plan for entry into a graduate program or a career path.
 The program emphasizes the historical evolution of investigative techniques and terminology and the use of scientific methods to reconstruct the recent past.
 The program's primary focus is on investigation, although lab techniques and analyses are incorporated into the course work.
 The program is appropriate for those planning a career as investigators, as well as, current practitioners.
 Students also have the flexibility to select specific courses to prepare them for future work in a forensic laboratory or graduate school admission.
 The curriculum combines class instruction, hands-on laboratory and practical field applications.
-Among the program's notable features are a course in research methods, a senior thesis, and a capstone practicum internship that places the student in a supervised setting for professional competence development.
+Among the program's notable features are a senior thesis, and a capstone practicum internship that places the student in a supervised setting for professional competence development.

 While WVU Institute of Technology is a division of West Virginia University, WVU Tech offers some programs that are separate and distinct from WVU main campus in Morgantown.
 The WVU main campus offers a B.S. program in Forensic and Investigative Science (FIS).
 The WVU Tech campus offers a B.S. program in Forensic Investigation (FRNX).
 These are separate and distinct programs.
 The WVU-Morgantown FIS program's accreditation is through the American Academy of Forensic Sciences (AAFS) does not encompass the WVU Tech FRNX program.
 WVU Tech courses labeled FRNX will not transfer into the WVU-Morgantown FIS program.